island-is/island.is/libs/testing/nest/README.md

 # Testing Nest

-This library is supposed to help developers setup a nest.js application for testing purposes.
-The test server can work for unit-tests and/or integration/functional tests by applying different hooks, like the `useDatabase` hook.
+This library helps developers set up a Nest.js application for testing.
+The test server can be used for unit or integration/functional tests by applying different hooks, such as the `useDatabase` hook.

-## Test server
+## Test Server

 ### Usage

-`testServer` needs the project's `AppModule` to be passed as an argument in order to build the Nest.js Application graph.
-From thereon you can build your test nest server any way you want to hooks and overriders.
+`testServer` requires the project's `AppModule` to build the Nest.js Application graph.
+Configure your test server with desired hooks and overrides.

 ```typescript
 const app: TestApp = await testServer({ appModule: AppModule })
 ```

-The testServer can be setup anywhere, i.e. inside beforeAll, beforeEach, inside the test, etc. Just remember to cleanUp the application afterwards by calling
+Set up `testServer` in `beforeAll`, `beforeEach`, or within a test.
+Remember to clean up by calling:

 ```typescript
 await app.cleanUp()